PRICE LIST - WEBSCRAPING

 With BOOPER, data collection is automated through web scraping and consolidated into a single platform, providing pricing teams with an up-to-date view of the market and enabling them to make faster, more profitable decisions.

-Web scraping allows you to automatically collect prices, promotions, and product information directly from competitors’ e-commerce sites.
-This approach replaces manual data collection, which is often time-consuming and quickly becomes outdated.
+Web scraping allows you to automatically collect prices, promotions, and product information directly from competitors’ e-commerce sites

-The BOOPER platform automates the collection, quality control, and consolidation of competitive data.
+.
 This provides pricing teams with continuously updated information, enabling them to respond quickly to market changes while significantly reducing the time spent on price monitoring.

-BOOPER collects and organizes this information to provide a comprehensive view of the competitive landscape.
-This wealth of data allows us to go beyond simple price comparisons and analyze competitors’ actual business strategies.
+BOOPER collects and organizes this information to provide a comprehensive view of the competitive landscape

-Competitive data is only valuable when it is translated into operational decisions.
 In particular, it can be used to define positioning strategies, manage price positioning, identify products that are highly sensitive to competition, and measure the potential impacts of a price change.

 BOOPER combines competitive data with your internal data to simulate different pricing scenarios and assess their impact on sales, margins, and revenue before rolling them out.

-A price-tracking tool focuses primarily on collecting and reporting competitive data.
-Pricing software goes much further by transforming that data into recommendations and concrete actions.
+Pricing software goes much further by transforming this data into recommendations and concrete actions.

-BOOPER combines automated competitive pricing analysis, artificial intelligence, impact simulations, business rules, and validation workflows within a single platform.
-Teams no longer simply identify price discrepancies; they have the tools they need to make pricing decisions that align with their margin, competitiveness, and growth objectives.
+.
+Teams no longer simply identify price discrepancies; they now have the tools they need to make pricing decisions aligned with their margin, competitiveness, and growth objectives.

 These articles can